What is a Keyboard on a Computer?

 The first invention of the keyboard was designed with drawings of a housewife from Russia.
 Later, these designs were taken over by the USA and used by Apple company.

-The arrangement of the keyboard keys is based on the first typewriters, which are completely mechanical.
+The arrangement of the keyboard keys is based on the first typewriters, which are entirely mechanical.

 When writing with more than one finger, these hammers were expected to write the text every time they hit the paper.
-Therefore, the timing of the writing process was taking a long time.
+Therefore, the timing of the writing process took a long time.

 Both keyboard layouts were based on changes based on the most commonly used keys in each language.

 Then, it was thought that typing would be faster and easier for computers to change the distribution of the letters and place the most common letters in the middle area.
-This innovation was developed by Dvorak.
+Dvorak developed this innovation.

-New keyboards were designed, but the project was canceled due to the users’ extreme discomfort to get used to the new KB, and worrying about the promotion of personal computers that exploded at the time.
+New keyboards were designed, but the project was canceled due to the users’ extreme discomfort with getting used to the new KB and worrying about the promotion of personal computers that exploded at the time.

 Although the KB of the IBM PC and the first version of IBM AT did not have an effect, Multifunction II appeared in 1987.

-The 55 series IBM keyboards have been used for more than 10 years in environments such as insurers or public administration.
+The 55 series IBM keyboards have been used for more than ten years in environments such as insurers or public administration.

 With the advent of the PS/2 connector, manufacturers began to include this connector in computers.
-Microsoft has added three new keys to the Natural KB product with the release of Windows 95.
+Microsoft has added three new keys to the Natural KB product with the release of the Windows 95 system.

 Today, multimedia keyboards have been greatly improved and keys have been added to control the computer’s volume, and also a wide variety of products with speakers, calculators, touchpads on the KB have been developed.